AMO concepts and object model

 Analysis Services administrators

-Analysis Services administrators can use AMO to automate the processing of Analysis Services databases.
-For designing and deploying Analysis Services databases, you should use SQL Server Data Tools (SSDT).
+Administrators can use AMO to automate the processing of databases.
+For designing and deploying databases, use SQL Server Data Tools (SSDT).

 Developers can use AMO to develop administrative interfaces for specified sets of users.
-These interfaces can restrict access to Analysis Services objects and limit users to certain tasks.
-For example, by using AMO you could create a Backup application that enables a user to see all database objects, select any one of the databases, and backup it to any one of a specified set of devices.
+These interfaces can restrict access to objects and limit users to certain tasks.
+For example, by using AMO you could create a backup application that enables a user to see all database objects, select any one of the databases, and backup it to any one of a specified set of devices.

-Developers can also embed Analysis Services logic in their applications.
+Developers can also embed logic in their applications.
 For this, developers can create cubes, dimensions, mining structures, and mining models based on user input or other factors.

 OLAP advanced users